Adult Formation

 7:45–8:00 p.m.
 Sung Compline (Chapel of the Resurrection)

-Wednesdays during Lent we will gather to pray the Stations of the Cross, share table fellowship, engage in conversation around Jim Farwell’s book This Is the Night and end with Sung Compline in the Chapel of the Resurrection.
+Wednesdays during Lent we will gather to pray the Stations of the Cross, share table fellowship, engage in faith conversations and end with Sung Compline in the Chapel of the Resurrection.
 Join us for this time of preparation for Holy Week and Easter.

 Spring Sunday Series